-The percentage of bicycle trips that can be made on a low-stress bicycling network in Census tracts where the median income is below 60 percent of the County average median income will be the same as or greater than the County overall.
+The percentage of bicycle trips that can be made on a low-stress bicycling network in areas where the median income is below ## percent of the County average median income will be the same as or greater than the County overall.

-Percentage of potential bicycle trips that can be made on a low-stress bicycling network in Census tracts where the median income is below 60 percent of the County average median income.
+Percentage of potential bicycle trips that can be made on a low-stress bicycle network in areas where the median income is below ## percent of the County average median income.

-- Level of Traffic Stress network (M-NCPPC). - Regional Travel Demand Model Trip table (M-NCPPC). - Bicycle trip length decay function (MWCOG Household Travel Survey). - Location of dwelling units (M-NCPPC). - Census tracts where the median income is below 60 percent of the County average median income (US Census).
+- Level of Traffic Stress network (M-NCPPC). - Regional Travel Demand Model Trip table (M-NCPPC). - Bicycle trip length decay function (MWCOG Household Travel Survey). - Location of dwelling units (M-NCPPC). - Areas where the median income is below ## percent of the County average median income (US Census).